ewgdg/ewgdg.github.io/src/pages/blog/2020-10-28-review-on-my-first-interview-in-2020.md

 **Communication:** \
-To be honest, I am not a good English listener as I am not good at distinguishing subtle sounds, especially those blending sounds from linking words.
-I actually asked the interviewer to repeat his question twice.
-There is really nothing much I can do except for getting used to it.

-Another mistake I made is in understanding the question description logically.
+One mistake I made is in understanding the question description logically.
 During the interview, I asked my interviewer if I can enhance the data structure of given input, and he insisted that the input remains its structure.
 I misunderstood the context and added an extra constraint on my solution that I should not modify the input data structure.
 But actually although the input remains the same, I can instead preprocess the input data and create a new data structure to store the input data.
 I think a better way to avoid such a mistake is to make assumptions write them down.
 If those assumptions are wrong then the interviewer can point it out.
 Do not add extra constraints myself.

 **Asking questions:** \
 When the problem is given by the interviewer, it is my turn to post questions on the given problem.
 I failed to ask meaningful questions before solving the problem.
 This made my solution less robotic and less optimal without knowing the real constraints on input.